-- (a) A Biomedical Scientist (Ph.D., M.D., D.V.M., D.D, S., etc.) - (b) A Science Teacher/Advisor that is not sponsoring a project at the Los Angeles County Science & Engineering Fair. - (c) A Science Fair Committee member that is not involved as a Teacher/Advisor or Animal Care Supervisor
+- (a) A Biomedical Scientist (Ph.D., M.D., D.V.M., D.D.S., etc.) - (b) A Science Teacher/Advisor that is not sponsoring a project at the Los Angeles County Science & Engineering Fair. - (c) A Science Fair Committee member that is not involved as a Teacher/Advisor or Animal Care Supervisor

-The Los Angeles County Science Review Committee will examine the completed Research Plan (Certification Form No. 601-068, Junior Division or ISEF Certification Forms for Senior Division) for the following:
+The Los Angeles County Science Review Committee will examine the completed Research Plan for the following:

-- (a) Evidence of literature search. - (b) Evidence of required and proper supervision. - (c) Use of accepted research techniques. - (d) Complete signatures on Certification Forms. - (e) Evidence of search for alternatives to animal use. - (f) Humane treatment of animals. - (g) Compliance with Los Angeles County Science & Engineering Fair guidelines, state and federal laws governing human, tissue and vertebrate animal research and adherence to the California Education Code.
+- (a) Evidence of literature searches. - (b) Evidence of required and proper supervision. - (c) Use of accepted research techniques. - (d) Complete signatures on Certification Forms. - (e) Evidence of search for alternatives to animal use. - (f) Humane treatment of animals. - (g) Evidence of a proper CA State Fish & Wildlife Collecting permit if collecting wild animals. - (h) Compliance with Los Angeles County Science & Engineering Fair guidelines, state and federal laws governing human, tissue and vertebrate animal research, and adherence to the California Education Code.

-- (h) Compliance with Los Angeles County Science & Engineering Fair guidelines and state and federal laws governing the use of recombinant DNA, pathogenic organisms, controlled substances, tissues and hazardous substances and devices. - (i) Appropriate documents and substantial expansion for continuation projects.
+- (i) Compliance with Los Angeles County Science & Engineering Fair guidelines and state and federal laws governing the use of recombinant DNA, pathogenic organisms, controlled substances, tissues and hazardous substances and devices. - (j) Appropriate documents and substantial expansion for continuation projects.